+It is 100 years since the right and responsibility to enrol to vote became enshrined in Australian law and 50 years since all Indigenous Australians became entitled to vote in federal elections.
+(Some, but not all, adult Indigenous Australians, were able to vote prior to 1962.)
+Celebrations are in order.
 In March 1962 the Commonwealth Electoral Act 1918 was amended to enable Indigenous people to enrol to vote in federal elections, but it was not compulsory for them to enrol.
 It was made an offence for anyone to use undue influence or pressure to induce them to enrol.
 Once they enrolled, however, voting was compulsory.
 The story of Indigenous enfranchisement is a long and complex one.
 There ...
 Read more...